Fremantle Fortress: Post military-use

 The Commonwealth of Australia gave up the Buckland Hill site of Leighton Battery in 1984, handing it to the Town of Mosman Park.
 Most of it was redeveloped while other parts became a public reserve.
 The area previously occupied by the Leighton Battery was awarded to the Royal Australian Artillery Historical Society of Western Australia for the purpose of operating a museum at the site.

 In 2014, a gun shield removed from HMAS Adelaide during a refit in 1943 and dumped on a tip on the Mornington Peninsula, Victoria, was transported to Perth for refurbishment.
 A member of the Royal Australian Artillery Historical Society of Western Australia, which had been searching for such a shield for 20 years as a match for a 6-inch Mk XI naval gun it held from HMAS Sydney, a ship scrapped in 1929, had spotted the shield at the location.
 The naval gun and shield were installed at Leighton Battery in September 2015 to replicate the original 6-inch guns at site.

 The Oliver Hill Battery, its underground tunnels and the train ride up to it are one of the tourist attractions of Rottnest Island.
-The Leighton Battery, on Buckland Battery, and its underground tunnels have been partially restored and are accessible.
+The Leighton Battery, on Buckland Hill, and its underground tunnels have been partially restored and are accessible.
 Tours of the underground tunnels at the site are held on Sundays.
 Remnants of the gun mounts and observation bunker are accessible at Point Peron and have been partially restored.